The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Filtering problem, discrete setting

 \subsubsection{Example 1: the sine function.}

-In this example, we consider the following simple 1-D dynamics:
+In this example, we consider the following simple 1-D dynamical system:

 In this example, we set $\alpha=2.5$, $\sigma=0.2$ and $\gamma=1.0$.
-We compare the performance of the three nonlinear filters, namely the Ensemble Kalman filter (EnKF), the particle filter (PF) and the Ensemble \sbb filter under this parameter setup.
-For the experiments, we choose the particle ensemble size to be $500$ and the number of temporal discretization to be 100 for the SDE in EnSBF at each analysis step.
-It is noted in figure \ref{fig:1dcompare}-a that all three filters show decay trend in terms of the smoothed RMSE.
-As expected, the EnKF underperforms compared to PF and EnSBF due to the nonlinearity in the dynamics \eqref{eg_d1}.
-In the meantime, since this is an one dimensional example and the ensemble size is chosen to be large, the PF and the EnSBF demonstrate similar performance.
+We compare the performance of three nonlinear filtering methods: the Ensemble Kalman Filter (EnKF), the Particle Filter (PF), and the Ensemble \sbb Filter (EnSBF).
+For all methods, the ensemble size is set to 500.
+The test is performed independently for 30 times and an average RMSE is computed.
+For the EnSBF, the number of temporal discretization steps used to simulate the auxiliary SDE in each analysis step is set to $100$.
+Figure \ref{fig:1dcompare} a shows that all three filters exhibit a decaying trend in the smoothed RMSE which is computed by using a moving window of size 50.
+As expected, the EnKF slightly underperforms compared to PF and EnSBF due to the nonlinearity in the dynamics \eqref{eg_d1}.
+Meanwhile, since this is a one-dimensional example and a relatively large ensemble size is used, the PF and the EnSBF demonstrate similar performance.

-To study the convergence behavior of the EnSBF, we first fix the ensemble size to be 200 and change the number of Euler discretization $N$.
-We run the tests for 50 times and computed the average smoothed RMSE for presentation.
-It is observed from \ref{fig:1dcompare}-b that the smoothed RMSE decays ast the number of discretization number $N$ increases in \eqref{discrete_drift_1}.
-This is as expected as the quality of the generated particles rely on the accuracy of the approximated solution of the diffusion SDE \eqref{scheme_sde}.
+To study the convergence behavior of the EnSBF over 800 filtering steps, we first fix the ensemble size to be 200 and change the number of Euler discretization $N$.
+For each value of $N$, we repeat the experiment $50$ times and report the averaged smoothed RMSE.
+As shown in Figure \ref{fig:1dcompare} b, the smoothed RMSE decreases as the number of discretization steps $N$ in \eqref{discrete_drift_1} increases.
+This behavior is expected, since the quality of the generated particles depends on the accuracy of the Euler approximation of the diffusion SDE \eqref{scheme_sde}.

-We then fix the number of temporal discretization $N$ and change the ensemble size of the particles $B$.
-We run the tests for 50 times and computed the average smoothed RMSE for presentation.
-It is observed from \ref{fig:1dcompare}-c that the smoothed RMSE also demonstrates decay behavior which is as expected: the approximation of the drift term relies on the number of the particles used for computations of expectation in \eqref{app_r}.
+We then fix the number of temporal discretization steps $N$ and vary the ensemble size $B$.
+Again, each experiment is repeated $50$ times, and the averaged smoothed RMSE is reported.
+Figure \ref{fig:1dcompare} c shows that the smoothed RMSE also decreases as the ensemble size increases.
+This is consistent with the fact that the approximation of the drift term depends on the number of particles used to approximate the expectations in \eqref{app_r}.